spatie/laravel-activitylog/README.md

 Find yourself stuck using the package?
 Found a bug?
 Do you have general questions or suggestions for improving the activity log?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-activitylog/issues), we'll try to address it as soon as possible.

-If you've found a bug regarding security please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.
+If you've found a security issue please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.

 ## Installation